System requirements for Azure Kubernetes Service on Azure Stack HCI and Windows Server

 For a production environment final sizing will depend on the application and number of worker nodes you're planning to deploy on the Azure Stack HCI or Windows Server cluster.
 If you choose to run AKS on a single node Windows Server, you won't get features like high availability that come with running AKS on an Azure Stack HCI or Windows Server cluster or Windows Server failover cluster.

 Other compute requirements for AKS on Azure Stack HCI and Windows Server are in line with Azure Stack HCI's requirements.
 Visit Azure Stack HCI system requirements for more details on Azure Stack HCI server requirements.

 You must install the same operating system on each server in the cluster.
-If you are using Azure Stack HCI, the same OS and version must be on same on each server in the cluster.
-If you are using Windows Server Datacenter the same OS and version must be the same on each server in the cluster.
+If you're using Azure Stack HCI, the same OS and version must be on same on each server in the cluster.
+If you're using Windows Server Datacenter the same OS and version must be the same on each server in the cluster.
 Each OS must use the

 EN-US region and language selections.
 You can't change these settings after installation.

 The following storage implementations are supported by AKS on Azure Stack HCI and Windows Server:

 |Windows Server Datacenter failover cluster||Cluster Shared Volumes||1 TB|